axibase/atsd/rule-engine/notifications/custom-github.md

     -X POST https://api.github.com/authorizations \
     -d '{"note": "ATSD authorization", "scopes": ["public_repo"]}'
 ```

+You will be asked to enter a user password.

 If operation succeeds, new authorization token will be presented in response (field `token`)